 The Bible documents the ministry of the angel of the Lord or angels in the life of Jesus on earth.
-The angel appeared to Zachariah (Lk 1:11-20), Mary (Lk 1:26-38), and to Joseph in a dream (Mt 1:20-24) to prepare for the birth of Jesus.
-After his birth, the angel(s) appeared to the shepherds (Lk 2:9-14), and Magi (Mt 2:12) and Joseph in dreams (Mt 2:13, 19).
-During the public ministry of Jesus, the angel came to minister Jesus after overcoming temptation in the desert (Mt 4:11) and at Gethsemane during his agony (Lk 22:43).
+The angel appeared to Zechariah (Lk 1:11-20), Mary (Lk 1:26-38), and to Joseph in a dream (Mt 1:20-24) to prepare for the birth of Jesus.
+After his birth, the angel(s) appeared to the shepherds (Lk 2:9-14), and the Magi (Mt 2:12) and to Joseph in dreams (Mt 2:13,19).
+During the public ministry of Jesus, the angels came to minister to him after having overcome temptations in the desert (Mt 4:11) and at Gethsemane during his agony (Lk 22:43).
 After his resurrection, the angel rolled back the stone at the tomb of Jesus (Mt 28:2).
 Two angels were present at the ascension of Jesus (Acts 1:9-11).

-When the glorified Jesus, who is “exalted at the right hand of God” (Acts 2:33), returns to judge the world, he will sit with judicial authority upon a different and glorious throne of judgement.
-As the scripture says, he will then be visible to all.
-“They will look upon him whom they have pierced” (Jn 19:37; Zec 12:10).
+When the glorified Jesus, who is “exalted at the right hand of God” (Acts 2:33), returns to judge the world, he will sit with judicial authority upon a different throne, the glorious throne of judgement.
+As Scripture says, he will then be visible to all.
+“They will look upon him whom they have pierced” (Jn 19:37; Zech 12:10).
 However, this throne need not be a material seat.
-The message is the majestic arrival of Jesus Christ as the king and judge understandable to all.
+The message is the majestic arrival of Jesus Christ as king and judge understandable to all.

-Paul reminds that we all will have to face Christ at his judgment seat.
-“We must all appear before the judgment seat of Christ, so that each one may receive recompense, according to what he did in the body, whether good or evil” (2 Cor 5:10; Rom 14:10).
+Paul reminds us that we all will have to face Christ at his judgement seat.
+“We must all appear before the judgement seat of Christ, so that each one may receive recompense, according to what he did in the body, whether good or evil” (2 Cor 5:10; Rom 14:10).
 The judgement seat is known as “bema” that represents the court of tribunal (Jn 19:13; Acts 18:12-16).
-It is a raised platform where the judge sits to do the trial and pass the verdict (Mt 27:19).
+It is a raised platform where the judge sits to carry out the trial and pass the verdict (Mt 27:19).